- Decisions in City Hall - Buffalo News Editorial

 There are tried and true practices for recruiting department heads.
 They are known, and proven to produce the best candidates.

-Mayor Byron W. Brown has ignored these practices in favor of a political one, and now he and the people of The prominent figure assisting the mayor is Steve Casey, a determined political operative who figures heavily in the selection of administration posts.
+The prominent figure assisting the mayor is Steve Casey, a determined political operative who figures heavily in the selection of administration posts.
 That's dead wrong.

 To be fair, there are some very competent city department heads, and there are some in City Hall who say the appointment of Thomas was opposed by Casey, who apparently couldn't make his objections stick.
 There is little argument, though, that politics played the key role in her selection.